Caterpillar Inc. (CAT) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for CAT is $253.39, which is $31.46 above the current price.
-The public float for CAT is 511.18M and currently, short sellers hold a 1.46% ratio of that float.
-The average trading volume of CAT on March 28, 2023 was 3.36M shares.
+The average price point forecasted by analysts for Caterpillar Inc. (CAT) is $253.39, which is $23.31 above the current market price.
+The public float for CAT is 511.18M, and currently, short sellers hold a 1.46% ratio of that float.
+The average trading volume of CAT on March 31, 2023 was 3.36M shares.

 CAT’s Market Performance

-The stock of Caterpillar Inc. (CAT) has seen a -1.05% decrease in the past week, with a -7.69% drop in the past month, and a -8.23% fall in the past quarter.
-The volatility ratio for the week is 2.41%, and the volatility levels for the past 30 days are at 2.74% for CAT.
-The simple moving average for the last 20 days is -6.35% for CAT stock, with a simple moving average of 2.73% for the last 200 days.
+CAT’s stock has seen a 4.21% increase for the week, with a -10.32% drop in the past month and a -5.85% fall in the past quarter.
+The volatility ratio for the week is 1.50%, and the volatility levels for the past 30 days are at 2.63% for Caterpillar Inc. The simple moving average for the last 20 days is -0.83% for CAT stock, with a simple moving average of 6.55% for the last 200 days.

 Analysts’ Opinion of CAT